shreekumar3d/my-templates/README.md

 my-templates
 ============

-My templates for scripts, settings, etc
+Shree's templates for scripts, settings, etc. Planning to use this space as a scratchpad for a variety of things.